NBC, Fox News pull Trump immigration ad, Facebook blocks paid promotion

 "I want you to know that I am ashamed that my network aired this disgusting racist ad," Messing tweeted.
 "It is the antithesis of everything I personally believe in, and what, I believe, our show is all about."

-The ad aired 18 times across multiple networks including Fox News and Fox Business Network, according to advertising tracking firm iSpotTV, which noted it also aired on MSNBC's "Morning Joe" on Monday morning.
+The ad aired 18 times across multiple networks including Fox News and Fox Business Network, according to advertising tracking firm iSpotTV, which noted it also aired on MSNBC's "Morning Joe" on Monday.

 Shortly after NBC made its announcement, Fox News said it had decided on Sunday to stop showing the ad.

-“Upon further review, Fox News pulled the ad yesterday and it will not appear on either Fox News Channel or Fox Business Network," Marianne Gambelli, president of ad sales for Fox News, said in an emailed statement.
+“Upon further review, Fox News pulled the ad yesterday and it will not appear on either Fox News Channel or Fox Business Network," Marianne Gambelli, president of ad sales for Fox News, said in an email.

 Facebook said it had blocked the ad from receiving paid promotion because the video violated company advertising policy around "sensational content."